| The

 letters FAI, if this is the case).
 However, it will not include the

 notaire's fee, so you'll need to add this in.
+Signing

-the Contracts
+the Contracts There are

 two signings, with both parties present at the notaire's office.